 6. Private wine tasting

 After a long day spent on the edge of the tundra, you deserve something nice.
 Your choices for this meal are dark and light, aromatic and mysterious, exceptional and familiar.
 And that’s just the wines.
 The dishes include meat you’ve never thought about tasting: reindeer, elk … even bear!
 The pairing of a Spanish merlot and a bite of bear meat is unforgettable and near indescribable.
 But you’ll try anyway. #EatOrBeEaten #DrinkAndBeMerry

 7. Party like it’s 1849

 The rules are simple.
 Whoever finds all the gold nuggets first wins.
 You stare at the top of the bucket, biting your lips in anticipation.
 The sand sparkles in the sun, but those aren’t the sparkles you’re interested in.
 As soon as you hear the bark announcing the start, you dive in.
 Your competition includes eager children, invested old men, laughing women.
-The audience and onlookers at the Tankavaara Gold Village cheer you on.
+The audience and onlookers at the Tankavaara Gold Village World Gold Panning Championship cheer you on.
 The first nugget is small and misshapen.
 The second almost round as pearl.
 Only a few more to go and you’re the winner …

 8. Rock You Like the Hurriganes

 You’ve heard about summer festivals in Finland.
 Something about the combination of a short, intense summer and a sun that never sets just amps up the vibrations.
-Standing in the roaring crowd at Simerock on the shores of the Ounasjoki river is no exception.
+Standing in the roaring crowd at Simerock on the shores of a wide river is no exception.
 There’s fireballs and laser shows, chanting and crowdsurfing, europop, punk rock, heavy metal, DJs … it doesn’t matter anymore.
 Everyone just throws up their horns and screams, “We want more!
 We want more!”